csswizardry/csswizardry.github.com/_posts/2014-05-21-grouping-related-classes-in-your-markup.md

 meta: "An interesting way of visually and ‘physically’ grouping multiple class attributes"
 ---

 **N.B.
-2016-02-23** I no longer advise this technique—it proved far too problematic on teams where people we unfamiliar with the syntax.
+2016-02-23** I no longer advise this technique — it proved far too problematic on teams where people we unfamiliar with the syntax.
 If you do wish to clearly delimit classes in your markup, perhaps opt for something a little less alien: